What Key Skills Should You Include on a CV? (Examples & Tips)

 Tips on how to add technical skills to a CV:

-• The technical skills section specifies the exact programming languages and other relevant skills like libraries, tools, frameworks, operating systems, or environments.
+• The technical skills section specifies the exact programming languages and other relevant skills, such as libraries, tools, frameworks, operating systems, or environments.

 Examples of technical skills on a CV: